-PBS & BBC: "Earth's Great Rivers: Amazon"
+PBS: "Earth's Great Rivers: Amazon"

 Executive Producer

-Due to its enormous size, it still hides secrets - one of its greatest lies in the Amazon basin.
-We launched submarines to explore a world never before witnessed in person and discovered beautiful reefs living at depths rarely thought possible.
-Technicolor fish, enormous sponges that reach 6-feet in length, some thousands of years old.
-These reefs and sponges feed on the nutrients the Amazon pours into the Atlantic, nutrients the river collected at its source in the Andes.
-Where once it was assured the powerful currents of the Amazon would prevent ocean life from flourishing, the opposite is discovered.
-The Andes build the Atlantic's oceanic reefs through the mighty power of Amazon.
+Due to its enormous size, it still hides secrets - one of its greatest lies in the Amazon basin, where the river crashes into the ocean.
+Jennifer became the first woman to explore the Amazon basin in a submarine, witnessing beautiful reefs thriving at depths rarely thought possible, and enormous sponges stretching 6-feet in length, each one thousands of years old.
+These reefs and sponges feed on the nutrients the Amazon pours into the basin, nutrients the river collects at its source in the Andes and carries to the ocean.

 Amazon Clip 1